Julien Senderos

-Julien Senderos (born September 18, 1980) is a retired Swiss basketball player who last played for BBC Nyon.
+Julien Senderos (born 18 September 1980) is a Swiss retired basketball player who last played for BBC Nyon.

 Biography

 Professional career

 He began his career as a professional basketball player 2002 for the Geneva Devils in the Ligue Nationale de Basketball.
 He played streetball in Calafell, Spain over the summer holiday.

-On September 24, 2010, Senderos signed for Swiss club Sdent BBC Nyon.
+On 24 September 2010, Senderos signed for Swiss club Sdent BBC Nyon.

 International career

 Senderos was 2007 member of the Swiss national team.

 Personal life

 Julien is the brother of the former Arsenal football player Philippe Senderos, who has also represented Switzerland at national level.